fatmagunturkun/NLP_medication_management/README.md

 # Repository Structure:

-The repo consists of the src folder, which has two files listed below:
+The repo consists of two files listed below:

 1. text_preprocessing_training: This Python file contains the necessary code for processing text data from the notes, extracting feature embeddings from LLaMA-13b, and training the network using feature embeddings.